lgomez9/100-days-of-code/log.md

 **Thoughts**: Definitely didn't have the most mentally taxing day today, but enjoyed working on the Node.js material.
 I also enjoy using the command line, it truly is a remarkably useful tool, one that I don't think I truly appreciated while I was getting beaten down by 323.

 **Link to work**: In the Leetcode folder in this repository.

+### Day 24: January 27, 2020

+**Today's Progress**: Today was a very productive day.
+I finished the next Project Euler problem, although I'm starting to slow down and lose my problem a day steam, I did another section of the Web Development course, and most importantly, I finally finished the Codility test.

+**Thoughts**: Getting the Codility test for Genospace down was a big win for the program, and although my anxiety was really acting up, I managed to stay calm and get it finished.
+I'm feeling good and ready for tomorrow!

+**Link to work**: In the Project Euler folder in this repository.